iplot-viz/iplotprocessing/iplotProcessing/README.md

 + The context will have a global environment
 + The environment
   + is a hash-value dictionary
+  + uses a `blueprint.json` file to
+    + specifies labels
+    + initialize the column names from labels or the key names
+    + specifies `code_name` that shall be used for the parameters in Python code.
+    + create hash from parameters with `no_hash=True`
+    + construct a signal from parameters without the `no_construct=True`
+    + specifies the type of the parameter
+    + specifies the default values
+    + indicates if a parameter's value (when specified in the row) should override the default
   + For example,
     + considering a codacuda DS, the variable name is a series of alpha-numeric characters that the iplotDataAccess module can understand.